Kennisland has a new board

-On 23 June, we bid farewell to Chris Sigaloff with a symposium on the future of work and a big party.
-Under Chris’ leadership, Kennisland has put itself on the map in recent years, both at home and abroad, as a leading think-tank working towards a smarter – and most of all a more social – society.
-Kennisland is now at the heart of society, with ++Spring HouseSpring House is a clubhouse for innovators.
+On 23 June, we bid Chris Sigaloff farewell with a symposium on the future of work and a big party.
+Under Chris’ leadership, Kennisland has put itself on the map in recent years, both at home and abroad, as a leading think tank working towards a smarter – and most of all a more social – society.
+Kennisland is now at the heart of society, with Spring House++Spring HouseSpring House is a club house for innovators.
 Curious people and organisations who refuse to go with the flow work here based on the shared conviction that society can become more social and sustainable.
 Read more as its base.

 New developments require new innovation strategies

 KL has worked on social innovation for almost twenty years, and is a change agent at the forefront of this movement.KL has worked on social innovation for almost twenty years, and is a change agent at the forefront of this movement.
 New developments in society give us cause for concern.
 These require new innovation strategies and approaches.
 We strive for a world with less division between population groups, where systems support people instead of making their lives difficult, where technologies bring progress rather than increasing social inequality.
 We work towards a democratic society and devote particular attention to perspectives that may not otherwise be heard.